Ethics and Malpractice

 Editors and editorial team/reviewers are not permitted to disclose details about a published manuscript to anybody but the relevant author, subscribers, prospective reviewers, other editorial advisors, and, if applicable, the publisher.

 The International Journal of Language Instruction publishes papers that have been written within the framework of an appropriate research design.
 The relevant procedures must be followed.
-The editorial team and reviewers are tasked with the responsibility of monitoring these steps.
+The editorial team and reviewers are responsible for monitoring these steps.

 The editors and publishers are mindful of the ramifications of detecting research misconduct.

-In the event of ethical violation or research misconduct, ijte removes the article from its website and requests an explanation from the corresponding author within seven days.
-The ijte editorial team reviews the responses and makes the final decision on the report.
+In the event of ethical violation or research misconduct, the ijli removes the article from its website and requests an explanation from the corresponding author within seven days.
+The ijli editorial team reviews the responses and makes the final decision on the report.

-The Editorial Team and Publisher of the ijte state unequivocally that any revisions, clarifications, retractions, or apologies will be published on the Journal's website.
+The Editorial Team and Publisher of the ijli state unequivocally that any revisions, clarifications, retractions, or apologies will be published on the Journal's website.

 Each reviewer makes a voluntary contribution to their time.
 Reviewers play a critical part in ensuring the editorial decision-making process is as high-quality as possible.